HasanOmar1/Bank-API---Backend/README.md

 I have created a backend server for a bank API using express.

-I have used Postman for the endpoints.
+I have used Postman for the endpoints with a port of 9999.

 ### Users info:

-I have a json data with users , each user has : ID , Name , Cash and Credit.
+I have json data with users , each user has :

+- auto generated ID
+- Name
+- Cash
+- Credit.

 ---